0 Helpful / 4 Not

 Other Thoughts: Flowed nicely- couple of holes with water in play - wonderful course-

-Pros: First time on the course and it was an Excellent experience.
-Distance, Multi-pin, Tees are well done.
-Design of the course offers so much to the players a all levels.
+Pros: First time on the course and it was an excellent experience.
+The course has mantgreat features.
+Distance variations, Multi-pin placement, Adequate Tees.
+Design along with the wooded enhancement of the course offers so much to the players to all levels.
+Disc selection and throw shaping through multiple flight paths make it a great course.
 Once played it is easy to see why so many enjoy this course.

 Great course, but too crowded